Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/ITypeFactory.md

 ### CreateInstanceWithParametersAndAutoCompletion(Type typeToConstruct, object[] parameters)

-Creates an instance of the specified type using the specified parameters as injection values.This method will also auto-complete any additional dependencies that can be resolved from the [IServiceLocator](#).
+Creates an instance of the specified type using the specified parameters as injection values.
+This method will also auto-complete any additional dependencies that can be resolved from the [IServiceLocator](#).

 #### Parameters